danionescu0/home-automation/weather-predict/README.md

 --datapoints-behind : each entry in the training data will contain historical data (a few datapoints from the past)

 --hour-granularity : each datapoint of traiing data will be created from a defined amount of hours grouped togeather

+--data-source : can be weather_station (default) or darksky (if you're building your own weather station leave it default)

 [optional] --grid-search : if set this parameter will trigger a "grid search" to find the optimal parameters for our dataset It will try diffrerent options for: batch_size, nb_epoch, optimizer and dropout